Concept for a food ordering website

 Occupation: Project Manager

 Milad lives with his girlfriend and their dog in Düsseldorf.
 He doesn’t plan meals, and sometimes his girlfriend plans dinner.
 Both are not very keen on cooking, but they enjoy good food.
-They both like to chill on their couch and order food online when they leave work.
+They both like to chill on their couch and order food online after work.

 As a busy professional and food lover